maxhowald/haskset/README.txt

 https://github.com/yesodweb/yesod/tree/master/yesod-websockets

-for code for Five-in-a-Row online with Haskell and Server-sent Events (instead of websockets.) a lot of the code was repurposed from here.
+for code for Five-in-a-Row online with Haskell and Server-sent Events (instead of websockets.) a lot of the code for managing global, shared state with Yesod was repurposed from here.